By Mike Dub

 As the two couples, the child, the housekeeper (Fassbinder regular Brigitte Mira) and her son, all engage in superficial meanderings, burying their hatred for each other in simple gestures, Fassbinder and cinematographer Michael Ballhaus’ camera displays characters with the intricate precision of a Romantic artist.
 At times, the camera is distant, the characters almost frozen, as though in a painting.

 But Fassbinder also often allows his camera to move through the space of the characters, revealing three or even four reflections of faces in the same shot.
-This not only illustrates the characters’ duplicity, but also gives them a ghostlike transparency, as though they are so empty inside, even their bodies lack substance.
+This image not only illustrates the characters’ duplicity but also gives them ghostlike transparency, as though they are so empty inside, even their bodies lack substance.

-Throughout the first three quarters of the film, Chinese Roulette is a dark comedy, allowing us the pleasure of watching terrible people squirm in sexually awkward situations.
+Throughout the first three-quarters of the film, Chinese Roulette is a dark comedy, allowing us the pleasure of watching terrible people squirm in sexually awkward situations.
 In the last act, though, even that sense of black humor evaporates.
 Angela demands everyone play a party game that allows for unprecedented truth, which of course leads to profound cruelty.
 “I’ve already divided us up,” she says meaningfully.
-Perhaps out of a long-ingrained, guilt-laden habit of acquiescing to her wishes, they play along, and eventually Angela’s true plan is revealed, one of many perception-altering twists that lead to the predictably tragic conclusion.
+Perhaps out of a long-ingrained, guilt-laden habit of acquiescing to her wishes, they play along, and eventually, Angela’s real plan gets revealed, one of many perception-altering twists that lead to the predictably tragic conclusion.

 In the early 1970s, Fassbinder underwent a drastic change in his approach to films after he famously watched a Douglas Sirk marathon.
 From then on, he was a master of melodrama.
-He embraced the sumptuous visual style of Hollywood, capable of eliciting strong emotions through powerfully beautiful images, as well as Hollywood’s tradition of using melodrama as a tool of social criticism.
+He embraced the elegant visual style of Hollywood, capable of eliciting strong emotions through powerfully beautiful images, as well as Hollywood’s tradition of using melodrama as a tool of social criticism.
 In Chinese Roulette, Fassbinder has created a vicious, chilling story and framed it within a stunning array of brilliant colors and striking images.
-Fassbinder learned from Sirk a vital element of melodrama: violence, whether physical or emotional, is even more disturbing when it is delivered in a pretty package.
+Fassbinder learned from Sirk a vital element of melodrama: violence, whether physical or emotional, is even more disturbing when it gets delivered in an attractive package.